Enquire about Robot

 Software Package

-Includes teleoperation control software with real-time video feedback, human-in-the-loop control system, and AI learning modules for future autonomy development.
+Uses proprietary software for teleoperation control software with real-time video feedback, human-in-the-loop control system, and AI learning modules for future autonomy development.

 Actuators